The Most Expensive Month: A Complete Cost Breakdown of Patagonia

 El Hoyo / El Bolson

-Nearing the last week of December, El Chalten was about to get insanely busy.
+Near the end of December, El Chaltén was about to get insanely busy.
 I opted to spend a few days in El Hoyo, hiking and exploring the mountains of Northern Patagonia.

 Number of days: 6

-The total cost of dorm bed: £47 - Hostel Luz Clara
+The total cost of a dorm bed: £47

 Groceries: £18.34